yfwang27/StatisticsR_CBW18/CBW2018_course.md

 More about R-squared (15/23)
 =========================================================

-- Question: How would you describe (or summarize) kid's weight when the **height information is absence**?
-Which information you would use to predict a new child's weight?
+- Question: How would you describe (or summarize) the percentage of fat tissue when the **body weight information is absence**?
+Which information you would use to predict a new mouse's percentage of fat tissue?

 ```r